-Fairy Tale of my Life
+The Fairy Tale of My Life

 The next day in my school bus, I was shocked and surprised to know that my best friend also got the scholarship and would be traveling along with me to my dream land.
-It seemed like God was utterly happy with me as on reaching to school we came to know that our other two class mates were also selected.
-Not only were our teachers but the whole St. Bonaventure High School was really proud of all of us; claps and appreciation was all around us.
-A couple days after I was informed about my placement, I was placed in a land with milky streams, glitters of snow, cotton beds and moo-moo of cows, a perfect place --my dream land Appleton, Wisconsin here I come.
+It seemed like God was utterly happy with me, as on reaching to school we came to know that our other two classmates were also selected.
+Not only were our teachers but the whole St. Bonaventure High School was really proud of all of us; claps and appreciation were all around us.
+A couple days after I was informed about my placement, I was placed in a land with milky streams, glitters of snow, cotton beds and the moo-moo of cows - a perfect place - my dream land Appleton, Wisconsin.
 As I began to reflect on my experience, I realized that two wise statements define my memories.

-“I do not know what’s beneath sky nor on what seas shall be thy fate; I only know it shall be high, I only know it shall be great.”
+“I do not know what’s beneath sky, nor on what seas shall be thy fate; I only know it shall be high, I only know it shall be great.”

-My big tears were dried by warm welcome hugs and kisses of blond fairies, my host family which included tall and hilarious host dad Tom, friendly and most loving host mom Kristy, and most adorable princess Flora, and lastly my prince, who was hiding in my host mom’s belly at that time, Prince Leo.
-All the way from the airport to home I was so scared to see my new fairy land: pets two giant dogs and three kitties but every single worry vanished as I saw that cute dream palace and my host mom gave me my personal pretty pink keys.
-I unlocked and stepped in actually, stepped down by the lovely licks and hugs of my pets.
+My big tears were dried by warm welcome hugs and kisses of blond fairies: my host family, which included tall and hilarious host dad Tom, friendly and most loving host mom Kristy, and most adorable princess Flora, and lastly my prince, who was hiding in my host mom’s belly at that time, Prince Leo.
+All the way from the airport to home I was so scared to see my new fairy land: two giant dogs and three kitties, but every single worry vanished as I saw that cute dream palace and my host mom gave me my personal pretty pink keys.
+I unlocked and stepped in to be greeted by the lovely licks and hugs of my pets.

 Happy New Year 2009!
-It’s going to be the most memorable year of my life and a year full of traveling; in the end of March my area representor took all the exchange students to the land of Sunshine, Florida.
-I had so much fun; we went to beaches, water parks, and Disney world and did much more exciting stuff.
-Again I saw glitters of snow yes that means we were back in Wisconsin where it’s still snowing (though it’s April)!
-Well my traveling is not yet over; I unpacked and then re-packed my stuff to go on a long vacation, first to Chicago, then Arizona and Los Angeles.
+It’s going to be the most memorable year of my life and a year full of traveling; in the end of March my area representative took all the exchange students to the land of sunshine, Florida.
+I had so much fun; we went to beaches, water parks, and Disney World and did much more exciting stuff.
+Again I saw glitters of snow; yes, that means we were back in Wisconsin where it’s still snowing (though it’s April)!
+Well, my traveling is not yet over; I unpacked and then re-packed my stuff to go on a long vacation, first to Chicago, then Arizona and Los Angeles.

 “We ourselves feel that what we are doing is just a drop in the ocean, but the ocean would be less because of that missing drop.
 We can do no great things, only small things with great love.”